shakes76/PatternAnalysis-2024/recognition/ADNI_s4763354/README.md

 ## Training and Validation
-I initially trained the GFNet model using the [pre-existing GFNet classes](https://github.com/raoyongming/GFNet) on the preprocessed ADNI images, but I quickly realized that the performance was suboptimal due to the relatively small data size to a Transformer model as reflected in Figure 1 and 2.
+I initially trained the GFNet model using the [pre-existing GFNet classes](https://github.com/raoyongming/GFNet) on the preprocessed ADNI images, but I quickly realized that the performance was suboptimal due to the relatively small data size to a Transformer model.
+The model overfitted with training accuracy around 100% but only 70% for validation accuracy.
 The test accuracy was only 67% and the model struggled to generalize effectively.
+I adjusted hyperparameters to deal with overfitting like adding dropout, weight decay and changing the learning rates.
+Figure 1 and 2 show the result after addressing overfitting.

 To improve the results, I then applied transfer learning by loading a pretrained GFNet and fine-tuned it on my dataset.
+I trained the GFNet_H_Ti and GFNet_H_B model with the ADNI dataset and adjusted several hyperparameters.
 This approach yielded an improvement in test accuracy, reaching almost 77%.
 However, it also resulted in overfitting.
-I experimented two pretrained model (GFNet_H_Ti, GFNet_H_B) with different hyperparameters.
-The generalization performance reached the best when I set dropout rate set to 0.5, used CosineAnnealingLR scheduler with 5e-6 learning rate, set weight_decay to 1e-8, applied early stopping and more.
+The generalization performance reached the best when I set dropout rate set to 0.7, used CosineAnnealingLR scheduler with 5e-6 learning rate, set weight_decay to 1e-2, applied early stopping and more.
 GFNet_H_B is a more complex model that uses `GFNetPyramid` class with more parameters than GFNet_H_TI and others that uses `GFNet` class.
 With the use of AdamW optimizer, CosineAnnealingLR scheduler and regularization techniques like weight decay and dropout, better generalization is resulted.
 The gap between training and validation accuracy is smaller.
-Overfitting can further be addressed.

   Train GFNet with pre-defined classes:
 <div style="display: flex; justify-content: center; gap: 10px;">